 The most beautiful lighthouses of the Lighthouse Route in Nova Scotia

-Not all the lighthouses on the Lighthouse Route are slim and slender as the most famous among them Peggy's Cove, There are also smaller, especially at the mouth of rivers or harbor entrances watch over a regulated shipping traffic.
+Not all the lighthouses on the Lighthouse Route are slim and slender as the most famous among them Peggy's Cove.
+There are also smaller ones who watch over the shipping traffic especially at the mouth of rivers or at port entrances.
 One of them is the lighthouse at Fort Point in Liverpool.
-It is tucked away behind the Fort Point Lighthouse Park with its impressive ancient deciduous trees.
+It is somewhat hidden behind the Fort Point Lighthouse Park with its deciduous trees.

-The Seal Point Lighthouse in Barrington is so far from the water, right next to the coastal road (Hwy.
-3), that you wonder what it actually looks like at this point.
-It certainly has its place at this point, as it is located on a hill above the entrance to a small sheltered harbor.
-Today, it houses a small museum where you can learn about the history of lighthouses and the lives of lighthouse keepers on Nova Scotia's shores.
+The Seal Point Lighthouse in Barrington is so far from the water, right next to the coast road (Hwy.
+3), that one wonders what it is actually watching over at this point.
+But it has its justification at this point, as it is located on a hill above the entrance to a small harbor.
+Today it is a museum where you can learn about the history of the lighthouses and the life of the lighthouse keepers on the coast of Nova Scotia.

-If you want to see the southernmost lighthouse in Nova Scotia, you need a pair of binoculars or you have to change to a boat because it is located on a sandbank south of Clarks Harbor.
-It is also worth the drive to Hawks Point south of Barrington.
-On the way you will pass Clarks Harbor, a lively fishing port where numerous fishing boats, sheltered from the waves of the Atlantic, are waiting to go fishing for the open sea.
+If you want to see the southernmost lighthouse in Nova Scotia, you need binoculars or have to change to the boat, because it is located on a sandbank south of Clarks Harbor.
+However, it's also worth the drive to Hawks Point south of Barrington.
+On the way you pass Clarks Harbor, a fishing port where fishing boats, protected from the waves of the Atlantic, wait to go out to sea to fish.

-Starting at Peggy's Cove with an imposing lighthouse, the Lighthouse Trail ends at Cape Fourchu, near Yarmouth on the west coast of Nova Scotia, with another stunning watchtower over the elements of the Atlantic: the lighthouse at Cape Fourchu.
-At the very tip of an offshore peninsula, the lighthouse watches over the harbor entrance to Yarmouth.
-Until a few years ago, the ferry from Bar Harbor sailed past Maine, which has since ceased operations, forcing travelers to take a long drive around the Bay of Fundy and the American border.
+If the Lighthouse Trail begins at Peggy's Cove with a lighthouse, it ends at Cape Fourchu near Yarmouth on the west coast of Nova Scotia with a watchtower over the elements of the Atlantic: the lighthouse at Cape Fourchu.
+On the tip of a peninsula, the lighthouse watches over the harbor entrance to Yarmouth.
+The ferry from Bar Harbor in Maine passes here, taking travelers from the USA to Nova Scotia comfortably.

 Hotels in Nova Scotia * You can book through our partner booking.com.

-Source: own research on site with the kind support of Tourism Nova Scotia.
+Source Lighthouse Route Nova Scotia: On-site research with the support of Tourism Nova Scotia.
 Our opinion remains our own.